Lisacai2023/CSI255/README.md

 ## Requirements:
 - What are the features that you plan to implement?
   - UI
-  - For 2D Tetris game: Controls, movement, automatically clear, score calculation.
+  - For 2D car game: Controls, movement, pick up function, delivery function, change color
-  - For 2D Tetris game: geometric shape setting
+  - For 2D car game: geometric shape setting
-  - For 3D Escape a Room: Room creating 3D modeling,
-  - For 3D: Room furniture, Lighting, animation, subtitle for game task explanation
+  - Driving map
   - Game background music

 ## Project Timeline: